 Isntree is a Korean beauty brand that specialises in using natural, functional ingredients that do as they promise in products that are manufactured and sold with sustainability at their core.
 In fact, its name is a portmanteau of “island”, “natural” and “tree.”

 The Aqua Gel Cream contains five types of hyaluronic acid, which helps suck in moisture to the skin.
-It then has squalene from olive oil (to refine skin texture); aloe vera to soother irritation, and sodium PCA to prevent the skin from drying out.
+It then has squalene from olive oil (to refine skin texture); aloe vera to soothe irritation, and sodium PCA to prevent the skin from drying out.

 As the name suggests, this cream has a light, gel texture which makes it particularly good for oily and combination skin.
-After all, oily skin still needs to be hydrated to prevent it producing even more sebum to overcompensate for the lack of moisture.
+After all, oily skin still needs to be hydrated to prevent it from producing even more sebum to overcompensate for the lack of moisture.
 It is also great for dry, and sensitive skin too.
 No mean feat.

 In our hydration test, this gel cream increased the hydration levels of our skin by 4.6 percentage points (15.9%) after five minutes.
 It then rose a further 0.3 percentage points after an hour.
 This gave the gel a total hydration increase of 4.9 points or 14.5%.

 This is a decent score, especially in our hunt for the best moisturiser, and it helped push the cream into the top 10.
-Knokcing Etude House’s Soon Jung 2x Barrier Cream out of the top 10 for the first time.
+Knocking Etude House’s Soon Jung 2x Barrier Cream out of the top 10 for the first time.

 The Isntree Aqua Gel Cream gained the same overall score as e.l.f’s Holy Hydration.
 The e.l.f version is slightly cheaper, and its hydration increase was slightly higher.
 It lost points for having a couple of “icky” ingredients on the INCI Decoder database.
-It also contains Stearyl Heptanoate which has a comedogenic rating of 4.
-This means the ingredient has been linked with causing breakouts.

 By comparison, Isntree’s gel has no “icky” ingredients, an irritation rating of 0, and a comedogenic rating of 1.
 These ratings apply to the ingredients rather than the formula as a whole, so they should be used as a guide only.